18F/state-faq/pages/modular-procurement.md

 Planning work for a successful six-month contract is easier than planning a successful six-year contract.

 At its core, modular procurement supports iterative development.
 This means that you are continuously improving, rather than merely hoping for perfection at some point in the future.
-Building a Minimal Viable Product (MVP) and learning from it ultimately results in a better product than the traditional approach of trying to build a more complex ideal project all at once.
+Building a Minimal Viable Product (MVP) and learning from it ultimately results in a better product than the traditional approach of trying to build a more complex, ideal project all at once.

 #### There are ways to make sure code is consistent and compatible while using multiple vendors.